-Mission Lake Christian Camp depends on the support of area churches to bring the Word to our campers and help them improve their Christian walk.
+Mission Lake Christian Camp depends on the support of area churches to bring the Word to our campers and help them develop and improve their Christian walk.
 We appreciate all that our churches do!

 Information for Supporting Churches